Richard-vinu/Full_Stack_Web-Development/ReactJs.md

   React State

   A state must be kept as simple as possible.
 It can be set by using the setState() method and calling setState() method triggers UI updates.
+  To set an initial state before any interaction occurs, we need to use the getInitialState() method.

 Top 50 React Interview Questions and Answers in 2022<br>
 Top Answers to React Interview Questions